Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 \artifactsUrl

+\paragraph{Ethics Consideration and Responsible Disclosure} We disclosed our findings to 33 vendors of SSH implementations, including OpenSSH and AsyncSSH, in October and November 2023, followed by a public disclosure on December 18th, 2023.
+As of February 2024, 28 vendors have published patches implementing a backward-compatible countermeasure proposed by OpenSSH.
+The general protocol flaw has been assigned CVE-2023-48795 (CVSSv3 5.9), while the implementation flaws in AsyncSSH were assigned CVE-2023-46445 (Rogue Extension Negotiation; CVSSv3 5.9) and CVE-2023-46446 (Rogue Session Attack; CVSSv3 6.8).
+To estimate the adoption rate of the countermeasure, we scanned the IPv4 address space on January 5th, 2024, indicating that more than 3.4M servers were patched.

-\paragraph{Ethics Consideration and Responsible Disclosure} We started a coordinated disclosure and are in discussion with the maintainers of OpenSSH and AsyncSSH, who acknowledge our findings.
-Other vendors of major SSH implementations will be contacted later in the process.
-For our internet-wide scans, we provide an opt-out option and an email address for inquiries.
-Additionally, we deployed a blocklist to exclude networks that did opt out of previous scans.
-Scan results will only be published in aggregated form, without any information that could identify individual servers or networks.
+We provide an opt-out option and an email address for inquiries about our internet-wide scans.
+Additionally, we employ a block list to exclude networks that opted out of previous scans.
+Scan results are solely published in aggregated form, without any information that could identify individual servers or networks.